Hendrick's Gin

-Hendrick's Gin is a brand of gin launched in 1999 by Allan Hendricks & Ashwin Hendricks (son) at the Girvan distillery, Scotland.
+Hendrick's Gin is a brand of gin launched in 1999 by William Grant & Sons at the Girvan distillery in South Ayrshire, Scotland.
 The gin was conceived by Lesley Gracie, a Yorkshire native, who worked in new liquid development for William Grant & Sons, who was asked to develop a new gin to be super-premium.
 In addition to the traditional juniper infusion, Hendrick's uses Bulgarian rose and cucumber.
 Hendrick's gin is bottled in a dark brown, apothecary-style bottle.